Today we went to an organic family run Cacao farm. La Iguana Chocolate Farm. It was about 1.5-2 hours from Manuel Antonio.

 This was a really cool home made vacuum to use in part of the process.

-About now C started getting sick.
-He had some gluten the first day of the trip.
-So not many more pictures.
-But the family was very nice and helpful.
+Then out of nowhere, C started getting sick.
+Not sure what it was, but out of nowhere, his head started hurting really bad and he looked like he was going to faint.
+This is not the first time.
+Anyway, the family was very nice and helpful.
 Juan's mom made him some juice and a tea with honey.
 His sister got us a thermometer because he felt like his temp had dropped a ton.
 I was popping back and forth between L and Dr. C and little C.

 L really enjoyed the chocolate making process.